ARTICLES OF THE NORDIC STAGE FIGHT SOCIETY

 2. The chairperson is elected directly by the members for two years at a time.

-3. The teacher representative is elected directly by the members for two years at a time.
+3. The teacher representative is elected directly by the members for one year at a time.

 4. The four board members are elected for two years at a time.
 Two members are elected alternate years.